smargav/aosp_eclipse_workspace/README.md

 1. Run `./envsetup.sh <base_aosp_path>` to replace relevant path for your system.
 `Eg: ./envsetup.sh /Volumes/android/src`
-2. Run Eclipse and create a new workspace
+2. Run Eclipse and create a new workspace.
+Disable **Build Automatically** in Eclipse to avoid crashes.
 3. Import all or required eclipse projects from the `project` folder into your Eclipse workspace directly